Hybrid Work Schedule: How to Blend Office and Remote Work for Maximum Efficiency

 - For team members, contractors, and freelancers: It’s about staying productive in different environments and accurately tracking your time and progress.

 A Microsoft report revealed a disconnect between employees feeling they are productive at working remotely (87%) and managers having full confidence their team is productive (12%).
+Additionally, when generating paystubs for payroll, discrepancies in recorded hours can create headaches for both employees and HR departments.
+Inconsistent tracking leads to inaccuracies in payroll, which can cause frustration for teams and disrupt workflow.

 The inability to gauge productivity is one of the biggest challenges of remote work and creates productivity paranoia.
 Productivity paranoia is the disconnect between the perceptions of productivity of the employer and the employee.